Get a FREE* legal consultation (717) 275-9770

 Arrive On Time To Your Court Hearing

-Being late to your criminal court hearing can set your case back significantly.
-It’s important to be early so that you can find the exact room where you must be.
-The details of your case can be developing quickly.
-For this reason many successful defenses require planning in the minutes before a hearing.
+Being late to your criminal court hearing can significantly delay your case.
+It’s essential to arrive early so that you can locate the exact room where you need to be.
+The details of your case can develop quickly.
+For this reason, many successful defenses require meticulous planning in the minutes leading up to a hearing.
 Finding time to speak with your lawyer before your hearing is often necessary.
-Furthermore, the judge and court clerks will not be happy if you are late.
-Being too late can cause your hearing to be cancelled.
-Not only can a canceled hearing cause your case to drag on, but you could be facing mounting legal challenges if you miss a court date.

 The Perry County Courthouse is located at 2 E Main Street in New Bloomfield.
 This is at the intersection of Main and Carlisle streets.
-There is not a large parking lot available for those with court hearings, but street parking is readily available.
-It’s possible that security checks could delay your entrance into the courthouse by several minutes.
-Be sure to speak with your lawyer beforehand to specifically decide where and when you will meet before entering for your hearing.
+There is no large parking lot available for those with court hearings, but street parking is readily available.

 A Criminal Defense Lawyer From Czekaj Law, LLC Can Help You